houqp/kiorg/memory-bank/activeContext.md

 - Persisting user preferences enhances the user experience significantly
 - The serde library makes it straightforward to serialize and deserialize Rust structs to and from TOML
 - Modular code organization makes it easier to implement new features without introducing bugs
-- Confirmed that persisting user preferences (like sort order) significantly improves user experience and is technically straightforward with serde/TOML.
+- Confirmed that persisting user preferences (like sort order) significantly improves user experience and is technically straightforward with serde/TOML
-- Ensured backward compatibility when expanding the config file for new preferences.
+- Ensured backward compatibility when expanding the config file for new preferences
-- Reinforced the value of immediate persistence (saving on change) for user settings, rather than on exit.
+- Reinforced the value of immediate persistence (saving on change) for user settings, rather than on exit
-- Returning final data structures directly from functions rather than intermediate results improves code organization and reduces duplication.
+- Returning final data structures directly from functions rather than intermediate results improves code organization and reduces duplication
+- Async operations are crucial for maintaining responsive UI, especially for potentially long-running tasks like file operations
+- Performance benchmarking provides valuable insights for optimization efforts
+- Breaking large operations into background threads with progress reporting greatly improves user experience